 Leading our Chicago studio, Manisha is deeply passionate about creating synergies in the public realm through an equitable, resilient and regenerative approach to design.
 Creatively using the site and its environs, she has successfully guided federal, public and institutional clients through complex planning and innovative site design projects.
 Trained as an architect and a landscape architect, recipient of a gold medal in India and a creative achievement award in landscape architecture at Pennsylvania State University, Manisha’s career of over 20 years includes projects in the United States, Middle East, Africa and India.
 Member of Ely Chapter of Lambda Alpha International and a full member of the Urban Land Institute, she currently serves on ULI’s University Development and Innovation Product Council.

 Conners is a landscape architect and Principal in our Austin studio.
 He believes that our community’s health and happiness are greatly strengthened by spending time in the natural world.
 Through research, analysis, iteration, and innovation, he strives to formulate a creative design response to parallel the inherent beauty of nature in urban environments.
-Conners has planned and designed urban landscapes across the country and is currently leading the process for the various parks and nature centers including the Houston Arboretum & Nature Center in Houston, TX.
-Conners is pursuing a Master of Human Dimensions of Organizations degree at the University of Texas at Austin and is an honor graduate in Landscape Architecture from Louisiana State University.
+Conners has planned and designed urban landscapes across the country and is currently leading the process for the Quilt of Parks in Bentonville, Arkansas, the Ladybird Johnson Wildflower Center in Austin, Texas and the Northwest Community Parks in Frisco, Texas.
+Conners is an honor graduate in Landscape Architecture from Louisiana State University and has a Masters of Human Dimensions of Organizations from the University of Texas at Austin.